-A thrust acceleration profile (MAN_TYPE=ACCEL) allows aggregate modeling of both maneuvers and additional non-conservative forces that the OCM originator may model without the OCM recipient needing to.
+An acceleration profile (MAN_TYPE=ACCEL) specification allows aggregate modeling of both maneuvers and additional non-conservative perturbations that are not already specified in the “OCM Perturbations Specification” section above.
+This allows the OCM originator to model and share such maneuver and perturbations information without the OCM recipient needing to.
 The message creator may indicate a change in acceleration over which interpolation should not be performed by providing exactly two adjacent lines containing the same time stamp.
-The acceleration time series shall be specified on a single line that contains eight parameters: time “T_Relative” at the start of this acceleration interval in seconds, acceleration components measured in the selected maneuver reference frame (AX, AY and AZ, in m/s**2), one-sigma percentage error on acceleration magnitude, maneuver duration in seconds (measured with respect to the START of the specified acceleration interval time), the mass decrement (i.e. a negative number) associated with this acceleration interval and acceleration vector Euler axis/angle interpolation mode between current and next acceleration line (0=OFF and 1=ON).
+The acceleration time series shall be specified on a single line that contains eight parameters: time “T_Relative” at the start of this acceleration interval in seconds

+Acceleration component AX in the selected maneuver frame in m/s**2

+Acceleration component Ay in the selected maneuver frame in m/s**2

+Acceleration component Az in the selected maneuver frame in m/s**2

+one-sigma percentage error on acceleration magnitudemaneuver duration in seconds (measured with respect to the START of the specified acceleration interval time)

+Mass change (where a negative number denotes a mass decrement/loss) associated with this acceleration interval

+Acceleration vector Euler axis/angle interpolation mode between current and next acceleration line (0=OFF and 1=ON)

+An attitude maneuver (MAN_TYPE=ATTITUDE) specification allows the OCM originator to model and provide maneuver specifics associated with a propulsion system-based attitude change.
+The attitude maneuver time series shall be specified on a single line that contains eight parameters:

+Time “T_Relative” at the start of this acceleration interval in seconds

+Torque X-component in the selected maneuver frame in N*m

+Torque Y-component in the selected maneuver frame in N*m

+Torque Z-component in the selected maneuver frame in N*m

+One-sigma percentage error on torque magnitude

+Maneuver duration in seconds (measured with respect to the START of the specified attitude maneuver interval)

+Mass change (where a negative number denotes a mass decrement/loss) associated with this attitude maneuver interval

+acceleration vector Euler axis/angle interpolation mode between current and next acceleration line (0=OFF and 1=ON)

+Burn phase angle start (deg)

+Burn phase angle stop (deg)

+Minimum number of “ON” cycle repeats

+Maximum number of “ON” cycle repeats

+Duty cycle “ON” duration, initiated at first satisfaction of the burn “on” phase angle range constraint or at completion of a Duty Cycle “OFF” duration (in seconds)

+Duty cycle “OFF” duration, initiated at the completion of a burn “ON” phase angle range constraint (in seconds)

 One or more maneuver time histories may be represented in this section.
 However, multiple representations shall appear only if each maneuver specification is unique from all other maneuver specifications in at least one of the following respects:

-the data basis (e.g. PREDICTED, DETERMINED, etc.);
+the data basis (PREDICTED, DETERMINED_TLM or DETERMINED_OD);

 the timespans have no overlap.

+The thruster ID is different.

 Table 6-6 : OCM Data: Maneuver Specification